nejlaasimovic/nejlaasimovic.github.io/_pages/research.md

     journal_url: "https://www.pnas.org/doi/10.1073/pnas.2022819118"
     abstract : "Amid growing belief that social media exacerbates polarization, little is known about the causal effects of social media on ethnic outgroup attitudes.
 Through an experiment in Bosnia and Herzegovina where users refrained from Facebook usage during 1 wk of heightened identity salience, we find that—counter expectations—people who deactivated their accounts reported lower outgroup regard than the group that remained active, but this effect was likely conditional on the level of ethnic heterogeneity of respondents’ residence.
 Additionally, we replicate findings from a study on US users: Deactivation led to a decrease in news knowledge and suggestive improvements in subjective wellbeing.
 Our findings bring nuance to popular beliefs, frequently dichotomous and simplistic, of social media’s impact on societal dynamics."

-  - title: "Replicating the Effects of Facebook Deactivation in an Ethnically Polarized Setting"
+  - title: "Replicating the Effects of Facebook Deactivation in an Ethnically Polarized Setting."
     authors: "Asimovic, Nejla, Jonathan Nagler, and Joshua A. Tucker."
     version: "journal version"
     reference: "10.4 (2023)"